How do I know if I am ready to return to work?

 Having read the information in this section, consider the following

-- Am I able to return to work, school, or volunteering?
+- Am I able to return to work, school, or volunteering with or without modifications (for example: flexible hours, work from home, etc.).

-- Have I talked with my boss about what will be expected of me if/when I return to work (for example: flexible hours, work from home or different responsibilities)?
+- Have I talked with my employer about what will be expected of me if/when I return to work?

 - Do I know who to talk to at my school or work about changes to make it accessible (for example: ramps, proper desk and chair, changes in equipment)?